-There is a continued interest list for each school which unsuccessful applicants can join if they wish.
+There is a continued interest list for each school that unsuccessful applicants can join.

-Continued interest lists for most schools will be held until 30 June 2023, at which point they will close.
+Continued interest lists for most schools (2023/24 academic year) will be held until 30 June 2024, when they will close.
 Some schools may end their continued interest lists earlier than this date.
 Please check individual school websites for details.
 More about continued interest lists.

 Home to school transport

 You should consider how your child will get to school if you apply for a place at a school that is further away than your nearest available school.
 Find your nearest school.